Updated: September, 2021

 Well, now that we have the data in our database we can start using it in our Django application!
 Let's do that next.

-To get started we're going to run through a few examples using just Products and Prices (called Plans in dj-stripe
+To get started we're going to run through a few examples using just products and prices.
+Once that's out of the way we'll move on to subscriptions.

 Creating a Pricing Page